 - Do not carry any IDs you do not need unless it is necessary (birth certificate, Social Security card, passport).

 WHN TIP – Medical Cards: Medical cards often use your social security number as your account number – carry your card only as needed.

 - Money can be replaced.
 If you must carry a large amount of cash or valuables, keep them in an inside pocket.

 - Keep sentimental, hard-to-replace mementos at home.

 - Clean out your purse or wallet every month.
 This limits unnecessary data and gives you a better idea of losses to report to an insurance agent in case of theft.
-(Remember to update your folders and inventory lists!)
+(Remember to update your digital files or folders and inventory lists!)

 - Keep a list of emergency phone numbers (bank, credit card company, police) on your person.
 If your wallet is stolen, those numbers will be stolen as well.